AyazKhuraishi/whatsapp-export-inconsistencies/inconsistencies-media/attachments-non-conformant.md

 Some attachment formats do not adhere to the [standard attachment format](attachments-conformant.md#format), and will be displayed with non-standardised formatting that is often inconsistent across operating systems.
 This page documents all the standard deviant media formats, namely uploaded audio on Android, documents, contacts and locations.

-Similar to other attachments, if an attachment has a message associated with it, Android will display it on the line below the attachment reference, but only in the event that the chat was exported with media.
-IOS never includes the associated message.
+In contrast to other attachments, non-conformant attachments cannot have messages associated with them, even though some formats on Android will use formatting that implies such.

 ## Uploaded audio on Android